-Our public stockholders shall be entitled to receive funds from the trust account only (i) in the event of a redemption to public stockholders prior to any winding up in the event we do not consummate our initial business combination or our liquidation, (ii) if they redeem their shares in connection with an initial business combination that we consummate or, (iii) if they redeem their shares in connection with a stockholder vote to amend our amended and restated certificate of incorporation (A) to modify the substance or timing of our obligation to redeem 100% of our public shares if we do not complete our initial business combination within 24 months from the closing of the IPO, or (B) with respect to any other provision relating to our pre-business combination activity and related stockholders' rights.
+Our public stockholders shall be entitled to receive funds from the trust account only (i) in the event of a redemption to public stockholders prior to any winding up in the event we do not consummate our initial business combination or our liquidation, (ii) if they redeem their shares in connection with an initial business combination that we consummate or, (iii) if they redeem their shares in connection with a stockholder vote to amend our amended and restated certificate of incorporation (A) to modify the substance or timing of our obligation to redeem 100% of our public shares if we do not complete our initial business combination within 12 months from the closing of the IPO (or up to 18 months in total if the Company extends the period of time to consummate a business combination in accordance with its amended and restated certificate of information), or (B) with respect to any other provision relating to our pre-business combination activity and related stockholders' rights.
 In no other circumstances will a stockholder have any right or interest of any kind to the funds in the trust account.
 Accordingly, to liquidate your investment, you may be forced to sell your securities, potentially at a loss.

-Nasdaq may delist our securities from trading on its exchange, which could limit investors' ability to make transactions in our securities and subject us to additional trading restrictions.
+The NYSE may delist our securities from trading on its exchange, which could limit investors' ability to make transactions in our securities and subject us to additional trading restrictions.

-We have listed our Public Units on Nasdaq, and, once the Public Units begin trading separately, our common stock and warrants will also be listed on Nasdaq.
-Although after giving effect to the IPO we expect to meet, on a pro forma basis, the minimum initial listing requirements set forth in the rules of Nasdaq, we cannot assure you that our securities will be, or will continue to be, listed on Nasdaq in the future or prior to our initial business combination.
-In order to continue listing our securities on Nasdaq prior to our initial business combination, we must maintain certain financial, distribution and share price levels.
+We have listed our public units, common stock and warrants on the NYSE.
+Given the minimum initial listing requirements set forth in the rules of the NYSE, we cannot assure you that our securities will continue to be listed on the NYSE in the future or prior to our initial business combination.
+In order to continue listing our securities on the NYSE prior to our initial business combination, we must maintain certain financial, distribution and share price levels.
 Generally, we must maintain a minimum number of holders of our securities.
-Additionally, in connection with our initial business combination, we will be required to demonstrate compliance with Nasdaq's initial listing requirements, which are more rigorous than Nasdaq's continued listing requirements, in order to continue to maintain the listing of our securities on Nasdaq.
+Additionally, in connection with our initial business combination, we will be required to demonstrate compliance with the NYSE's initial listing requirements, which are more rigorous than the NYSE's continued listing requirements, in order to continue to maintain the listing of our securities on the NYSE.
 For instance, our share price would generally be required to be at least \$4 per share.
 We cannot assure you that we will be able to meet those initial listing requirements at that time.

-If Nasdaq delists any of our securities from trading on its exchange and we are not able to list our securities on another national securities exchange, we expect such securities could be quoted on an over-the-counter market.
+If the NYSE delists any of our securities from trading on its exchange and we are not able to list our securities on another national securities exchange, we expect such securities could be quoted on an over-the-counter market.
 If this were to occur, we could face significant material adverse consequences, including: